-2018 marks the 15th anniversary since the formation of the charity now known as Friends of Histon & Impington Recreation (registered charity number 1100193) or Friends of the Rec for short.
+2018 marked the 15th anniversary since the formation of the charity now known as Friends of Histon & Impington Recreation (registered charity number 1100193) or Friends of the Rec.
 The original objective in 2003 was to nurture community fundraising for the Recreation Ground redevelopment project, for which well over £50,000 was raised in the first five years.
 The Friends work closely with the Histon & Impington Parish Council who own and operate the Recreation Ground.

 The first phase of the Friends history concluded in May 2006 with the opening of the new Recreation Ground Centre and new sports courts by Pat Jennings (the famous British goalkeeper for Spurs and Arsenal).
 The community fundraising events transformed the villages’ perception of the Recreation Ground and thousands visited the Rec to attend Balls, Concerts, Running Events and Sports days.

 The Friends of the Rec continued its fundraising efforts in the summer of 2006 and since then a further £50,000 has been raised to improve Recreation Ground facilities – most notably the Rec Outdoor Gym and the complete redevelopment of the Recreation Ground Play Area.
 The enlarged play area opened in June 2010.

-2012 was an iconic year of celebration for the country with the Jubilee and London Olympics, and the Friends of the Rec took full advantage.
-The Jubilee Weekend in June 2012 saw what is probably the greatest range of community events ever in Histon and Impington, and this was the culmination of two years of detailed planning.
+2012 was an iconic year of celebration with the Jubilee Weekend in June 2012 covering probably the greatest range of community events ever in Histon and Impington, and this was the culmination of two years of detailed planning.
 Nearly 7,000 people attended and took part over the weekend in events ranging from the Tea Dance, Jubilee Ball, Celebrating Village Talent, Country Trek, Village Church Service and a huge Village Jubilee Fun Day.
-The next month witnessed the village London Olympic celebration on the early evening of Friday 6th July 2012.
-A wonderful two and half hours followed before rain caused a premature ending.
-In all 2,500 attended including over 1,000 children from local schools.
+The next month witnessed the village London Olympic celebration on the early evening of Friday 6th July 2012 attended by 2,500 and including the 1948 Olympic Torch.

-In July 2016 the Friends of the Rec organised its first Rec Summer Festival partly to celebrate the tenth anniversary of the Rec redevelopment and to do something a little different.
+In July 2016 the Friends of the Rec organised its first Rec Summer Festival partly to celebrate the tenth anniversary of the Rec redevelopment.
 The five day event attended by over 4,000 included a Cricket Meal with Graham Thorpe as guest, a village Rio Olympic celebration, a Summer Tea, the Indie Killers in concert, a Summer Ball and a Community Funday.

 One of the most pleasing achievements was the formation of Histon & Impington Stroke Action in March 2013, working with the Ely based charity Pos+Ability to provide activities sessions for stroke survivors and recoverers.
-These sessions are now run under the umbrella of the HI Rec Monday Club which includes chair based exercise and memory & coordination activities.
+These sessions are now run under the umbrella of the HI Rec Monday Club plus chair based exercise and memory & coordination activities.
 The Community Minibus is used to transport club users.

-In the Spring of 2018 the Friends are setting up Histon & Impington Community Athletics to provide coached athletic sessions for primary aged children and young people.
+In Spring 2018 the Friends set up Histon & Impington Community Athletics to provide coached athletic sessions for primary aged children and young people.